TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 ### pardaemon

-This is a cross-platform background process that is closely linked to the interpreter and is run on the same computer as pardclient.
-It is not necessarily a true system OS-level daemon - despite the name.
-This allows for the PCS script writer to run certain processes on the host computer OS while the script continues to run - so it allows a kind of 'spawn' functionality.
+This is a cross-platform background process execution program.
+In the past this was a separate program written specifically for PARDUS.
+However, in the modern PARDUS implementation this functionality is provided by the GLib 'g_spawn_' set of functions and is therefore built into the pardclient software and so uses the OS' native background process execution systems.

 ### pardserver